GuusKemperman/GuusKemperman.github.io/_projects/rts-2D.md

 I essentially draw both sprites to a local buffer.
 If one sprite is drawing to a pixel that has already been drawn before, you have found an overlap.
 To make these collisions more efficient, I first use a quadtree and simple box collisions to see if pixel-perfect is even needed.

 The game is still able to run at more than one hundred fps with a thousand units on screen.
-While I know there are still a lot of optimizations I could make for the next block, the performance between my intake assignment and this project has improved so much that I would consider the performance an achievement already.
+While I know there are still a lot of optimisations I could make for the next block, the performance between my intake assignment and this project has improved so much that I would consider the performance an achievement already.

 # Editor